 Very simply, under an EOT, a controlling interest in a company is held in a trust, which must operate on behalf of all employees.

-Bonus payments made from employers to their employees are subject to National Insurance and income tax at an employee’s regular marginal rate, which could be up to 45 per cent.
+Bonus payments made from employers to their employees are subject to income tax at an employee’s regular marginal rate, which could be up to 45 per cent.

 However, EOT controlled companies can make qualifying bonus payments of up to £3,600 per employee per tax year that are free of income tax.

-To qualify the following conditions must be met:
+To qualify a number of conditions must be met, including:

-Subject to certain conditions being met, the sale of a controlling share interest in the company to an EOT is exempt from Capital Gains Tax (CGT), providing even more attractive tax benefits than the ten per cent CGT rate payable Business Asset Disposal Relief.
+Subject to certain conditions being met, the sale of a controlling share interest in the company to an EOT is exempt from Capital Gains Tax (CGT), providing even more attractive rates than Business Asset Disposal Relief, which since 6th April 2025 has been charged at 14% and which will increase again to 18% from 6th April 2026.

-For this generous relief to apply, the following condition must be met:
+For this generous relief to apply, the following conditions must be met:

-• Alongside these benefits to business owners, Inheritance Tax Relief is also available on certain transfers into and out of EOTs.
+- Alongside these benefits to business owners, Inheritance Tax relief is also available on certain transfers into EOT’s.

 Our tax specialists are experienced in advising owner-managed companies on Government-approved share and option schemes.